-I used to hate Brussels sprouts.
-In fact, I once went to bed without any dinner because first I tried to hide them in my water glass, and then I tried to feed them to the dog—who wouldn’t eat them either.
+I used to hate brussels sprouts.
+In fact, I once went to bed without any dinner because I tried to hide them in my water glass, and then I tried to feed them to the dog—who wouldn’t eat them either.
 Well obviously, my mother just didn’t know how to cook them right.
 Because now it’s the number one dish my NIECES AND NEPHEWS request.
 These are kids!
 (Well, in their 20’s).

-I found this recipe in this “cookbook” that an old friend recommended.
+I found this recipe in a “cookbook” that an old friend recommended.
 The book is Simple Cooking by John Thorne, and it’s the kind of cookbook that you read like a novel.
-When I read about this Brussels sprouts dish he made, I suddenly I HAD to try it.
-It’s since become a family favorite, and a yummiful way to get all the good stuff that Brussels sprouts have in them.
+When I read about this brussels sprouts dish he made, I suddenly HAD to try it.
+It’s since become a family favorite, and a yummiful way to get all the good stuff that brussels sprouts have in them.

 Brussels Sprouts That Anyone Will Eat

-4-6 cups of Brussels sprouts
+- 4-6 cups of brussels sprouts

-3 Tablespoons butter
+- 3 Tablespoons butter

-3 Tablespoons olive oil
+- 3 Tablespoons olive oil

-2 cloves of garlic, chopped
+- 2 cloves of garlic, chopped

-½ to 1 cup of whole wheat bread crumbs
+- ½ to 1 cup of whole wheat bread crumbs

-½ cup Romano cheese
+- ½ cup Romano cheese

-Salt and pepper to taste
+- Salt and pepper to taste

-1: Clean the Brussels sprouts well and put them in boiling water for about 5 minutes to blanch them.
+1. Clean the brussels sprouts well and put them in boiling water for about 5 minutes to blanch them.

-2: Rinse and set aside.
+2. Rinse and set aside.

-3: In a large cast iron or sauté pan, melt half of the butter and half of the olive oil.
+3. In a large cast iron or sauté pan, melt half of the butter and half of the olive oil.

-4: Add the chopped garlic.
+4. Add the chopped garlic.

-5: Cut each of the Brussels sprouts in half.
+5. Cut each of the Brussels sprouts in half.
 THIS STEP IS ESSENTIAL!
 Add them to the pan.

-6: When the sprouts are browned and crispy, add the bread crumbs and the rest of the butter and olive oil.
+6. When the sprouts are browned and crispy, add the bread crumbs and the rest of the butter and olive oil.

-7: At the last minute, add the cheese so it melts and browns as well.
+7. At the last minute, add the cheese so it melts and browns as well.

-8: Add salt and pepper to taste, and serve!
+8. Add salt and pepper to taste, and serve!